SantpereLab/CorticalDisorders/README.md

-This repository contains the code used for the paper "Early Developmental Origins of Cortical Disorders Modeled in Human Neural Stem Cells".
+This repository contains the code used for the paper **_Early Developmental Origins of Cortical Disorders Modeled in Human Neural Stem Cells_**.

+Each folder under `analyses` contains the code used for the different analyses performed in the paper.
+The README.md file in each folder provides a brief description of the analyses performed in that folder.

 ### Citation
 **Early Developmental Origins of Cortical Disorders Modeled in Human Neural Stem Cells**